nickromaninsky/Cube/README.md

 How to run the program

 Step One: Download Files
-Open the Git Hub repository (the URL where theproject resides.)
+Open the Git Hub repository (the URL where the project resides.)
 Click the green "Code" button, then "Download as Zip" at the bottom.